Highlights

 kubectl port-forward is a command that enables you to create a secure tunnel between your local computer and a Pod running in a Kubernetes cluster.
 This allows you to access the application running in the Pod as though it were running locally on your computer.

-By using "kubectl port-forward", you can access resources inside the Pod, making it useful for debugging, testing, and accessing internal resources that are not exposed to the outside world.
+By using this command, you can interact with resources inside the Pod, making it incredibly useful to test, troubleshoot, and access pod locally when internal resources are not exposed to the outside world.

 Try the Kubernetes Services Lab for free